Celebrimbor-forge/VuePress-blog/README.md

 # VUEPress blog
 Making a blog website using VuePress, this will be that basis for a Medium tutorial.
+If you wan't to be a part of the tutorial, add a new blog post to the repo and structure it as a tutorial.
+Then make a pull request and I will review the article.

 ## Samuel L. Ipsum